 Although we’re going to advise on the whole experience of living with chronic illness, we’re going to be writing a fair amount about sex and intimacy issues, as I have done on DiabetesSelfManagement.com and elsewhere.

-And if you want to change the health-care system, call your congressperson and senators today and demand real reform.
+And if you want to change the health-care system, contact your congressperson and senators today and demand real reform.